Yonʌhali:yó – Community Advocacy

 Summary

-The Oneida Healthy Relationship Program is a new domestic abuse intervention program.
-This program takes an educational approach using a Native based curriculum to help offenders understand the complex cultural, social, and historical dimensions of violence against women and men.
-The program also addresses the use of power and control in relationship and family dynamics.
-The Re-Education Program is taught in a weekly group setting to promote:
+The Oneida Healthy Relationship Program is a weekly domestic abuse intervention program.
+This program takes an educational approach using evidenced based curriculum with a Native focus to help offenders understand the complex cultural, social, and historical dimensions of the many forms of intimate partner violence.

 Participants